jcmturner/gokrb5/CONTRIBUTING.md

 ```
 <short summary starting with a verb in lowercase and less than 50 characters>

-More detailed explanatory text, if necessary.
-Wrap it to about 72
-characters or so.
+More detailed explanatory text.
+This should reference the related issue.
 ```
 This to adhere to the [git best practice](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project) and mirror the [contribution guidelines for the Go standard libarary](https://golang.org/doc/contribute.html).